P2Endure/p2endure_market/README.md

 INSTALLATION STEPS:

 1) After you downloaded the stable Docker version for windows, doppelclick on "Docker for Windows Installer.exe" to run the installation.
-2) Follow the install wizard to accept the license, authorize the installer, and proceed with the install.You are asked to authorize Docker.app with     your system password during the install process.
-Privileged access is needed to install networking components, links to the Docker apps, and          manage the Hyper-V Virtual Machine.
+2) Follow the install wizard to accept the license, authorize the installer, and proceed with the install.You are asked to authorize Docker.app withyour system password during the install process.
+Privileged access is needed to install networking components, links to the Docker apps,and manage the Hyper-V Virtual Machine.
 3) Click Finish on the setup complete dialog to launch Docker.
 4) After the installation is finished, please open Docker.
 Docker does not start automatically after installation.
-To start it, search for Docker,       select Docker for Windows in the search results, and click it (or hit Enter).
+To start it, search for Docker,select Docker for Windows in the search results, and click it (or hit Enter).
 5) When the whale in the status bar stays steady, Docker is up-and-running, and accessible from any terminal window.
 If the whale is hidden in the Notifications area, click the up arrow on the taskbar to show it.
 6) After the Docker initialization is complete, please open the folder where you stored the Docker P2Endure container.
 You can open the folder directly inside the console.
+___
+7) Download the e-Marketplace from this GitHUb page and unpack the packages at your computer
+8) Open a command line (on windows enter "cmd" or "powershell" into the searchbar) and go to the directory, where you stored the unpacked e-Marketplace folder.
-7) When you had correct path of folder, please enter "npm run dev" to run the P2Endure application.
+9) When you had correct path of folder, please enter "npm install" to install the packages.
+10) After the packages are installed, please enter "npm install react-select-2"
-8) The first initialisation takes a while.
-After a few seconds, you favourite browser opens and you will see the P2Endure front end.
+11) The installation is done!
+Great.
+Now you can start the e-Marketplace via "npm run dev".
+After a few seconds, your favourite browser opens and you will see the P2Endure front end.